alfonsograziano/personal-blog/personal-finance-where-you-are.md

 - [# Best Budgeting Apps](https://www.forbes.com/advisor/banking/best-budgeting-apps/)

 ## 🤑 Earning
-Now you know how mych you spend.
+Now you know how much you spend.
 The next step is understand your earnings and how they change during the time.

 In my case I have created another sheet on Google Sheets in the same file.
 If you are using an app, probably there will be a section to add you earnings.